mmabreu2710/AWS_project/README.md

 # AWS Virtual Machine Autoscaler and Load Balancer Project

 This project implements an autoscaling and load balancing infrastructure on AWS, designed to launch virtual machines dynamically based on traffic and resource demand.
 It also includes a monitoring setup where metrics for each machine are logged and stored in a database on AWS.
+See project running here: https://youtu.be/7rdMOYZgqNg

 ## Overview